libimobiledevice/usbmuxd/README.md

 Ensure proper permissions are setup for the daemon to access the directory.

-For debugging purposes it is helpful to start usbmuxd using the foreground `-f` argument and enable verbose mode `-v` to get suitable logs.
+For debugging purposes it is helpful to enable verbose mode `-v` to get suitable logs.

 Please consult the usage information or manual page for a full documentation of available command line options: